 With Checketts leading the way, the Gauchos had arguably their best regular season in program history in 2015.
 The squad set a then-school record for wins against Division I opponents with a 40-17-1 record, and they were selected as a No. 1 seed and a host for the 2015 NCAA Regionals for the first time ever.

 Sporting one of the best pitching staffs in the country, UCSB went on to record new program marks in team ERA (2.45) and strikeouts (475) in the 2015 season.
 The team was also ranked as high as No. 6 in the country while they were slotted as high as No. 2 in the RPI over the course of the campaign.

 Andrew's success as a recruiter has been noted nationally.
 His 2012 recruiting class was ranked No. 12 in the country by Baseball America and No. 18 in the nation by Perfect Game.
 Both rankings were the highest in school history.
-In 2013, UCSB's recruiting class checked in at No. 39 while this past year's recruiting haul was tabbed as the No. 32 class in the country by Perfect Game.
+In all, Checketts has brought in nationally-ranked classes in five of his six seasons at UCSB, including top-20 classes in 2012, 2016, and 2017.